 Meet Our Founder

 Dr. Jaclyn Nofech-Mozes (she/her) is a Clinical Psychologist licensed to practice in Ontario, Canada with children, adolescents, adults, and families.
-Dr. Nofech-Mozes works with individuals with anxiety, depression, obsessive-compulsive disorder, infertility, pre and post partum issues, disruptive behaviour, developmental trauma, parenting challenges, emotion regulation difficulties, and coping with life transitions or stressors.
+Dr. Nofech-Mozes works with individuals with anxiety, depression, obsessive-compulsive disorder, ADHD, emotion regulation difficulties, infertility, pre and post partum issues, developmental trauma, parenting challenges, and coping with life transitions or stressors.
 She has extensive experience assessing and treating difficulties with parent-child attachment from infancy to adolescence.
 Dr. Nofech-Mozes takes a trauma-informed, strength-based, and client-centered approach.
 She has a genuine interest for her clients’ experiences and it would be her privilege to work with you on your journey.

 Dr. Nofech-Mozes completed her M.A. and PhD in Clinical Psychology at Toronto Metropolitan University (TMU, formerly Ryerson University).
 Dr. Nofech-Mozes has trained at the Centre for Addiction and Mental Health (CAMH), St. Michael’s Hospital, Integra, and the Child and Parent Resource Institute (CPRI), and completed her doctoral residency at the Hospital for Sick Children in Toronto, Canada.